mcclatchy-southeast/security_for_sale/readme.md

 Below, you'll find links to our reporting and resources and data that powered the investigation.

+## Changelog

-*Note: This repo will be updated periodically with new data and resources.*
+This repo will be updated periodically with new data and resources.
+We'll note any signficant changes below.

+*May 4, 2022: Added in site addresses for ~3,200 Cabarrus County properties missing from NC OneMap data, sourced [directly from Cabarrus County](https://gis-cabarrus.opendata.arcgis.com/search?tags=taxdata).*

+*April 30, 2022: Initial data upload*

 ## Read the series